 This will include, but is not limited to:

 At the outset of your matter, we may not be aware of all the other parties involved as this will depend on the specific nature of the work.

 We will not disclose (or sell) your personal information to any other third parties for marketing purposes.

 If you are not our client your personal data may be processed to enable us to provide legal advice to our client and may also be used in legal proceedings on behalf of our client.
 We are allowed to use your information because it is in the legitimate interests of our client (for example under the terms and conditions of a loan agreement) to do so.
 We may also have to use your personal data to comply with our own legal and regulatory obligations.
-If you have any questions about how your personal data is being used, please contact, Gladys Ombu, Data Protection at TLT LLP, 1 Redcliff Street, Bristol, BS1 6TP, or email GDPR@tltsolicitors.com.
+If you have any questions about how your personal data is being used, please contact, Data Protection Officer at TLT LLP, 1 Redcliff Street, Bristol, BS1 6TP, or email GDPR@tlt.com.

 In certain circumstances, we may share personal data with third parties who may be independent or joint controllers relating to the processing of personal data we hold about you.
 We may also be classified as data processor in line with certain processing (in expectational circumstances).
 However, we will always take steps to ensure that your privacy rights continue to be protected by ensuring that roles and responsibilities are explicitly defined.

 We have introduced electronic signatures to facilitate a smoother and faster contractual completion process.
 Processing personal data is necessary for the purposes of our legitimate interests.
 However, we process this personal data in order to arrange for the valid electronic execution of legal or other documents, such as contractual agreements, as required during the course of the provision of legal services.